Irreducible symplectic varieties from moduli spaces of sheaves on K3 and Abelian surfaces: Introduction and main results

-\begin{oss} {\rm The deformation relating $M_{v_{1}}$ and $M_{v_{2}}$ in Theorem \ref{thm:main} is obtained using only deformations of the moduli spaces along curves (induced by deformations of the corresponding $(m,k)-$triples: see section 2.3 for the definition), and isomorphisms between moduli spaces induced by Fourier-Mukai transforms.} \end{oss}
+\begin{oss} {\rm The deformation relating $M_{v_{1}}(S_{1},H_{1})$ and $M_{v_{2}}(S_{2},H_{2})$ in Theorem \ref{thm:main} is obtained using only deformations of the moduli spaces induced by deformations of the base surfaces $S_{i}$ together with the Mukai vectors and the polarizations (see section 2.3 for the definition) and isomorphisms between moduli spaces induced by Fourier-Mukai transforms.
+In partcular $M_{v_{1}}(S_{1},H_{1})$ and $M_{v_{2}}(S_{2},H_{2})$ are locally trivially deformation equivalent in the algebraic category.} \end{oss}

-As a consequence of Theorem \ref{thm:main} we get a single deformation class for every pair $(m,k)$.
-The proof of Theorem \ref{thm:main} is the content of section 2 of the present paper.
+As a consequence of Theorem \ref{thm:main}, starting from K3 surfaces (resp.
+Abelian surfaces) we get a single locally trivial deformation class for every pair $(m,k)$ of strictly positive integers.